Catrike: Models

 Introduced in 2008, the Villager is designed for urban settings and features comparatively greater ground clearance, a higher seat of 12.5 in and a 50 degree seat angle.
 The Villager has 20 in front and rear wheels.
-The 2008 model was introduced as a nine-speed with no front dérailleur.
+The 2008 model was introduced as a nine-speed with no front derailleur.
 The 2009 model included the option of a front triple crankset, giving 27 speeds.